antndlcrx/antndlcrx.github.io/_posts/2025-07-07-programme.md

 ## Main Topics

 ### 1) Foundations of LLMs
 In this module, participants will explore **training objectives for language models**.
 They will dive into **transformer architecture**, examining how self-attention enables models to process and generate coherent text.
-Finally, the session covers **model reasoning and emergent capabilities**, demonstrating how large models can perform complex tasks without explicit fine-tuning.
+Finally, the session covers **in context-learning and model reasoning**, demonstrating how large models can perform complex tasks without explicit fine-tuning.

 ### 2) Adapting LLMs to Specific Domains
 This part focuses on **post-training methods**, such as continued pre-training and fine-tuning, to specialize models for target tasks.
 Participants will discuss **data selection and annotation strategies**, understanding how dataset quality impacts performance.
 The module concludes with an overview of **tooling for rapid domain adaptation**, introducing libraries and workflows for efficient model updates.